oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 ### Dependency definition files

-Unless otherwise stated below, project dependencies are defined separately per-script.
-And can additionally be defined separately per-distribution.
+Unless otherwise stated below, project dependencies are defined separately per script.
+And can additionally be defined separately per distribution.

 Project dependencies are specified via files that are placed in the same directory where the script is and take the following form: